hbctraining/publication_perfect/lessons/07_adding_text_annotations.md

 </p>

-We have previously used `cowplot` to align plots and draw images, and we can use additional functionality from the `cowplot` package to add custom text to our figures.
-We will use `draw_label()` function.
-The `ggdraw()` function draws the ggplot2 image to the canvas, then the `draw_label()` functions adds the text on top.
+Previously, we used `cowplot` to align plots and draw images.
+We can also use additional functionality from the `cowplot` package, `draw_label()` function, to add custom text to our figures.
+We will use the `ggdraw()` function to draw the ggplot2 image to the canvas, and then the `draw_label()` function to add the text on top.

 Let's practice by adding 'Draft' on top of our volcano plot.
 We can customize the appearance of the text within the `draw_label()` function.